kkjasoncheung/better-buddy-api/README.md

-# better-buddy-api
+# Better Buddy API
-Better Buddy Api
+This repo contains the API built in Rails 5 for the Better Buddy Application.